Clench Loufilou

 Clench Ruben Loufilou Ndella (born 12 April 1999) is a Gabonese international footballer who plays as a defensive midfielder for Iraq Stars League club Al-Minaa and the Gabon national team.

 Club career

 He began his career with Mangasport.
 After spending time on trial with French club Ajaccio throughout August 2019, he signed a one-year contract with the club on 2 September 2019.
 After leaving Ajaccio, in 2021 he returned to Mangasport.
 On 2 September 2022 he signed for Omani club Sur, and on 31 July 2023, the club renewed the player's contract for an additional season.

 On 5 August 2024, he signed with Al-Minaa of the Iraq Stars League.
+On 13 June 2026, the player was released by the management of Al-Minaa Club.

 International career

 He made his international debut for Gabon in 2018.